varikvalefor/matel/README.md

 VARIK is willing to implement support for other operating systems but cannot guarantee that arbitrary versions of Matel work on operating systems which are not officially supported.

+## Help Wanted
+VARIK "NOT A COMPUTER PROGRAMMER!!!"
+VALEFOR could use some assistance with the implementation of cryptography.

+Pull requests are welcomed.

 ## The Matel Room
 There exists a Matrix room such that this Matrix room is dedicated to Matel.
 See The Matel Room <`#johnnykissassSuckupfest:matrix.org`>.